Jeswyrne/chlnge/README.md

 ### <a name='About'></a>About

-🚀 A Rest API using go-chi, to check or access for github users information.
-This solves the problem of the github api since they only cater one username per information.
+🚀 A simple Rest API using go-chi, that can check or access for github users information with one endpoint.
+This solves the problem of the github api since they only cater one username per information using there users endpoint.
 This api accepts a list of github users and returns the user information including the following.

 - name
 - login
 - company
 - number of followers
 - number of public repos

 ### <a name='Local'></a>Local Setup